MattiaLitrico/Guiding-Pseudo-labels-with-Uncertainty-Estimation-for-Source-free-Unsupervised-Domain-Adaptation/README.md

 Additional analyses demonstrate that the proposed approach is robust to the noise, which results in significantly more accurate pseudo-labels compared to state-of-the-art approaches

-### Install dependencies

-torch >= 1.0 torchvision opencv numpy scipy, all the dependencies can be easily installed by pip or conda

-This code was tested with python 3.6

 ### Data Preparation
 1. Please download the [VisDA-C](https://github.com/VisionLearningGroup/taskcv-2017-public/tree/master/classification) and [DomainNet](http://ai.bu.edu/M3SDA/) dataset, and put it under ```${DATA_ROOT}```.
 By default ```${DATA_ROOT}``` is set to ```data```.